Skip to content

 • VuFind: What we're all here for!
 VuFind is the core application all of this infrastructure is all built trying to serve

-• SolrCloud: A more fault tolerant and highly available search and indexing service than just traditional Solr, distributing index data accross multiple nodes
+• SolrCloud: A more fault-tolerant and highly available search and indexing service than just traditional Solr, distributing index data across multiple nodes

 • ZooKeeper: Used by SolrCloud to manage configuration files for the collections